(Sittin' On) The Dock of the Bay: Certifications

-Reception
+Critical reception

 Phil Walden and Jim Stewart were among those who had doubts about the song, the sound, and the production.
 Redding accepted some of the criticisms and fine-tuned the song.
 He reversed the opening, which was Redding's whistling part, and put it at the end as suggested.
 "The Dock of the Bay" was released early in 1968 and topped the charts in the US and UK.
 Billboard ranked the record as the number 4 song for 1968.

 Universal success

 "(Sittin' On) The Dock of the Bay" was released in January 1968, shortly after Redding's death.
 R&B stations quickly added the song to their playlists, which had been saturated with Redding's previous hits.
-The song shot to number one on the R&B charts in early 1968 and, starting in March, topped the pop charts for four weeks.
-The album, which shared the song's title, became his largest-selling to date, peaking at number four on the pop albums chart.
-"Dock of the Bay" was popular in countries across the world and became Redding's most successful record, selling more than four million copies worldwide.
-The song went on to win two Grammy Awards: Best R&B Song and Best Male R&B Vocal Performance.
+The song shot to #1 on the R&B charts in early 1968 and, starting in March, topped the pop charts for four weeks.
+The album, which shared the song's title, became his largest-selling to date, peaking at #4 on the pop album chart.
+"Dock of the Bay" was popular in countries across the world and became Redding's most successful song, selling more than four million copies worldwide.

+In 1969, it won two Grammy Awards: Best R&B Song and Best Male R&B Vocal Performance.
+In 1998 the song was inducted into the Grammy Hall of Fame.